andresfgc/P1-Adogme/README.md

 - __Features left to implement__

-  - The user will be redirected to sign up each time they click on a dog image, name or the adopt me bottom.
+  - The user will be redirected to sign up each time they click on a dog image, name or the adopt me button.

 ## Testing